Papër

 Papër is a village and a former municipality in the Elbasan County, central Albania.
 At the 2015 local government reform it became a subdivision of the municipality Elbasan.
 The population at the 2011 census was 6,348.
 It is located along the Elbasan-Rrogozhinë-Durrës highway, 13 km west of Elbasan.
 It was founded on July 26, 1992.
 Within its 52 kilometers of borders, the municipal unit of Papër consists of 13 villages: Papër, Vidhas, Broshke, Balldre, Murres, Valas, Lugaj, Pajun, Ullishtaj, Papër-Sollak, Vidhas-Asgjel, Bizhute, and Jatesh.

 Since 2000, Shefqet Bullari has been the elected mayor of Papër.

 The geography of Papër is 60% fields, 30% hills, and 10% mountains.
 The Shkumbin River flows through Papër.

-Papër ranges from 60–722 meters above sea level.
+Papër ranges from 60 to 722 meters above sea level.